 The National Archives instituted a number of other safety measures, including removing all photographic and motion picture film with a cellulose nitrate base.
 These unstable and highly inflammable media were moved to specially designed vaults both inside and just outside the city.

-The Archives also appointed fire and air-raid wardens and formed decontamination and demolition squads.
+The National Archives also appointed fire and air-raid wardens and formed decontamination and demolition squads.
 They held training courses on fire-fighting, gas defense, and first aid to help staff prepare for potential threats.

 Another measure the National Archives undertook was to ramp up its microfilming program.
 The theory was that microfilming would ensure at least a copy of the documents would remain if the originals were destroyed.